yingweiwo

 Additional Infomation

-Doxylamine is a clear colorless liquid.
+Doxylamine is a clear, colorless liquid.
 (NTP, 1992)

-Doxylamine is an Antihistamine.
-The mechanism of action of doxylamine is as a Histamine Receptor Antagonist.
+Doxylamine is an antihistamine.
+The mechanism of action of doxylamine is as a histamine receptor antagonist.

-See also: Doxylamine Succinate (has salt form).
+See also: Doxylamine succinate (in salt form).

-Drug Indication
+Drug Indications

 Mechanism of Action